daniel-beet/acme.sh.wiki-clone/deployhooks.md

 **DEPLOY_SSH_SERVER**
 URL or IP Address of the remote server.
 If not provided then the domain name provided on the acme.sh --deploy command line is used.
+New in Acme release 2.8.7 this may be space separated list of servers to which exactly the same deploy commands can be sent.

 **DEPLOY_SSH_KEYFILE**
 Target path and filename _on the remote server_ for the private key issued by LetsEncrypt.